Descanonge/tomate/doc/source/tutorial.rst

 step is found in the filename.
 For both file groups, the latitude and longitude are in each file, and do not vary from file to file.
+Note this example is in no way a requirement, the package can accomodate with many more ways of organizing data in various subfolders and files.

 We start by importing a FilegroupLoad subclass, here all our files are NetCDF, so we will use FilegroupNetCDF.